habi/EAWAG-manuscript/manuscript.md

 Processed regions of interest were exported as `Nrrd` [@https://teem.sourceforge.net/nrrd/format.html] files.
 The three-dimensional visualizations of all regions of interest for each specimen were compiled into overview images (see Figure @fig:104016 for an example from the compilation document).
-In total we compiled overview of 125 specimens with full head morphology, oral jaw and lower pharyngeal jaw profiles.
+In total, we compiled such overview images for 129 specimens with full head morphology, oral jaw and lower pharyngeal jaw profiles.

 ![Overview of data from sample 104016, *Enterochromis I cinctus*, from 'Station E' in the transect of Mwanza Bay at the southern edge of Lake Victoria.
   A map showing the detailed location of 'Station E' is shown in Fig. 1 of [@doi:10.1007/s10750-016-2925-1].